-University of Bristol LGBT+ Society librarians share their knowledge with their want to start or help with programs.
-We visit national conferences on the subject and attend regional exchange programs with other libraries."
+"Our expert-librarians share their knowledge with their colleagues who want to start or help with programs. visit national conferences on the subject and attend regional exchange programs with other libraries."

 Bibliotheek Kennemerwaard, Alkmaar, The Netherlands

 Chapter 10 Staff Support and Partnerships